AJones545/CS-DA-Projects/README.md

-This repo is for data analytics projects assinged during a CS bootcamp
+This repo is for data analytics projects assinged during a Data Analytics Bootcamp with Cambridge Spark

 1) Streaming Service Hackathon:
 - Looking at Netflix data to provide a strategy for new company CS Streaming to compete with Netflix